LDT Runtime Flow

 -

 Each file, from the persistent list of files, is decrypted using the old version of the key.
 The old key is applied to each file and then re-encrypted using the new version of the key.
-Note that new files created during the CTE-LDT process do not need to be rekeyed, as they inherit the new version of the key.
+Note that new files created during the LDT process do not need to be rekeyed, as they inherit the new version of the key.
 Multiple files and multiple regions of files are rekeyed simultaneously.

 -